Duke tagged as No. 2 seed in West

 Duke is headed to Greenville, S.C., as a No. 2 seed in the NCAA tournament.

 The Blue Devils will face Cal State Fullerton in the first round.
+That game is scheduled to start at 7:10 p.m.
+Friday.

+"To be picked second, a No. 2 seed, it means you’re one of the top eight teams in the country," coach Mike Krzyzewski said.
+"That’s what the basketball people feel about things."

-If they win, they’ll either play seventh-seeded Michigan State or 10-seed Davidson.
+If Duke wins, it will play the winner of a 7-10 matchup between Michigan State and Davidson.

 Gonzaga is the No. 1 overall seed and is the No. 1 in Duke’s region.